 How to register a domain name

-Domain name registration will enable you to create a professional online presence for your company.
+Registering a domain name will enable you to create a professional online presence for your company.
 A domain name is a unique website address that can also be used as a domain extension for email addresses.
-For example: our company name is Rapid Formations, and the domain name for our web pages and email extensions is rapidformations.co.uk.
+For example: our company name is Rapid Formations, and the domain name for our web pages and email addresses is rapidformations.co.uk.

 Free email providers

 Many of these domains are suitable for lots of different professions – @lawyer.com, @deliveryman.com, @consultant.com, which is a great option if you are not quite ready to establish a full web presence by registering a domain name and setting up a website.